odkr/pandoc-zotxt.lua/README.md

 It should work under every operating system supported by Pandoc;
 it has *not* been tested under Windows, however.

-Your version of Pandoc must also support Lua ≥ v5.3, which it, most likely, does!
-By default, Pandoc ≥ v2.0.3 uses [Lua](https://www.lua.org/) v5.3.
+Your version of Pandoc must also support [Lua](https://www.lua.org/) ≥ v5.3.
+Pandoc ≥ v2.0.3 does so *by default*.
 However, the Pandoc package provided by your operating system vendor may use an older version.
 Notably, the version of Pandoc available in the package repository of Debian v10 ("Buster") only supports Lua v5.1.

 ## Installation